Peplide22/Peptide-Library-Designer/README.md

 -> Goto the <> Code Tab for Cloning Repository

   Method 1
-  -> Click the Code Button and Download Zip FOlder of the Project
+  -> Click the Code Button and Download Zip Folder of the Project
   -> Unzip the Project in your Working Directory
   END Method 1